variejs/docs/state.md

 ### Using Models

-Models help to organize and let our IDE how these models will look like and can be useful for displaying , validating, reusability of the data.
+Models help to organize and let our IDE how these models will look like and can be useful for displaying, validating, reusability of the data.

 To create models by using